Git Quick Start Guide

 $ git --bare init

-This command creates an empty repository, which can be added as a remote repository in other projects.
+This command creates an empty repository that can be added as a remote repository in other projects.

 Early EOF Error